lvelasq3/lvelasq3.github.io/_pages/contact.md

     <div class="contact-line"></div>

     <p>
-      I’d love to hear from you.
+      I'd love to hear from you.
 Please fill out the form below and I will get back to you as soon as possible.
     </p>

     <form action="https://formspree.io/f/xrevnnre" method="POST">